aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 - ...

 In the place I work for, it's always not easy to get a straight answer to any of the questions.
-Actually, in many cases, it's like crawling through a patch of entangled weeds to get an answer.
+Actually, in many cases, it's like crawling through patches of entangled weeds to get an answer.
 I think there are many reasons.
 - so many technologies involved
   - for storing data, HDFS, Teradata, Swift, Cassandra, Couchbase, Mongo, Elasticsearch, etc.
   - for processing data, Hadoop MapReduce (obsolete but legacy is there), Spark, Flink, Storm, Teradata SQL, script-driven, etc.